 When it comes to wind protection for a short shotgun microphone, in general, there are three options:

 - Most condenser microphones come with a foam windscreen; however, they are not very useful for diffusing wind energy.
 A foam windscreen will reduce wind noise caused by moving the microphone on a boom indoors, but that’s about it.
 If you are recording dialogue, ambiance, and sound effects outdoors, you’re going to need some form of wind protection beyond the foam windscreen that came with your microphone.

-- The Rycote Modular Windshield and suspension systems are the original and iconic windshield used by professional location sound recordists.
+- The Rycote Super Shield (pictured) along with the original and iconic Rycote Modular Windshield are two suspension systems widely used by location sound recordists.
 This type of windshield, sometimes called a zeppelin, consists of a flexible plastic netting with a screen material inside.
-The vast majority of competitors have adopted this form-factor since it’s been proved to be useful for over five decades.
-This windshield reduces wind-noise up to 30 dB with minimal high-frequency loss.
+The vast majority of competitors have adopted this form-factor since it has proved to be useful for over five decades.
+This type of windshield reduces wind-noise up to 30 dB with minimal high-frequency loss.
 When a furry windjammer is fitted over the windshield, up to 50 dB of wind-noise attenuation can be achieved with slightly more high-frequency loss.
 Rycote recently improved on the classic zeppelin design with the Cyclone windshield that offers better acoustic transparency and excellent wind-noise attenuation; however, the concept is similar to the traditional Zeppelin.